 The Chairman delivered his opening remarks on 28 July 2015.

-The Inquiry was prompted following the reports in the UK media that in 2010 that a number of undercover police officers has created false identities, in order to infiltrate trade unions, political parties, and campaign groups.
-They formed deceitful relationships with women in these groups with and in some cases proposed marriage or fathered children with protesters who were unaware their partner was a police officer in a role as part of their official duties.
+The Inquiry was announced following reports in the UK media in 2010 that a number of undercover police officers had created false identities in order to infiltrate trade unions, political parties, and campaign groups.
+The officers in question formed deceitful relationships with women members of these groups with and, in some cases, proposed marriage or fathered children with protesters, who remained unaware their partner was a police officer.

-Undercover officers, it has now been established, routinely had long-term, intimate relationships with women they were sent to spy on.
-More than one had children with them.
+It is now established that undercover officers routinely had long-term, intimate relationships with women they were sent to spy on.
+More than one had children with women under their surveillance.

-It is now established by the Independent Police Complaints Commission that Special Branch routinely and illegally supplied information on trade unionists from UCATT and Unite as well as political activists to the construction industry blacklist.
+It has been established by the Independent Police Complaints Commission (now the Independent Office for Police Conduct) that Special Branch routinely and illegally supplied information on trade unionists to facilitate a construction industry blacklist.

-In February 2013 the Home Affairs Select Committee report into undercover policing insisted that all families involved be told and receive ‘a full and unambiguous apology’.
-The police have identified more than 40 cases.
+In February 2013, a Home Affairs Select Committee report into undercover policing insisted that all families affected be informed and receive ‘a full and unambiguous apology’.
+The police have identified more than 40 such cases.